Winter Term Frequently Asked Questions

 Yes, you must complete an admissions application for the Ft.
 Campbell campus Spring I term.

 When schedule of course offerings is available, please view the courses at Course Schedule.

 Registration for Winter Term may be done by logging into AP OneStop and clicking the link for Spring I and for part of term click Winter Term.
 Registration instructions are also available online.
 Make sure to read about Winter Term and have a chat with your advisor about how Winter Term can help you.

 In general, if you have financial aid dollars available for Spring, this aid can be used to pay for the Winter Term class you select.
 Your circumstance, however, may be unique.
 Contact APSU Office of Financial Aid with questions.

-Financial aid may be used in the APSU Bookstore beginning December 2018 for purchase of Winter Term books.
+Financial aid may be used in the APSU Bookstore beginning in December for purchase of Winter Term books.